nationalarchives/tdr-dev-documentation/technology-considerations/s3-user-access-to-objects.md

 ### Using AWS IAM Policy With TDR

-TDR is using Keycloak as a third party service to manage and authenticate users.
+TDR is using Keycloak to manage and authenticate users.

-To be able to make use of an IAM policy outlined above to control access to AWS S3 objects, Keycloak needs to integrated with AWS Cognito as an identity provider.
+To be able to make use of an IAM policy outlined above to control access to AWS S3 objects, Keycloak needs to be integrated with AWS Cognito as an identity provider.

 This is because Keycloak users will need to be associated with an AWS Cognito identity, which can be used with the AWS IAM policy.